IRS Installment Agreements: Form 9465 & More

 It is the easiest of the installment agreements to obtain.
 This installment agreement is “guaranteed” as long as you meet the requirements set forth by the IRS.
 You must owe $10,000 or less in taxes, and you must pay off the debt within three years or before the collection statute expiration date (CSED).

 A direct debit installment agreement (DDIA) is just an installment agreement where the taxpayer makes monthly payments via direct debit.
 That means payments are withdrawn directly from your bank account.
 In some cases, this type of payment method is one of two payment options required with a 60-month plan to have a tax lien withdrawn.
-Furthermore, direct debit or a payroll deduction is required when you owe more than $50,000 in tax debt if you do not want to disclose income, assets, liabilities, and expenses.
+Furthermore, direct debit or a payroll deduction used to be required when you owe more than $50,000.
+However, in practical settings, the IRS may not require financial disclosure for tax balances over $50,000 but less than $100,000 as long as the taxpayer can pay off the debt before the collection statute expiration date (CSED) on collections for a particular tax period.
+If the taxpayer cannot pay it off by the CSED, then the IRS will require financial disclosure in most cases.

-If you are an individual who owes $100,000 or less or a business that owes $25,000 or less (up to $100k for out of business sole-proprietors), you can use a Streamlined Installment Agreement.
-This plan does not require verification of financial assets, liabilities, expenses, and income.
-However, if you owe over $50,000, the IRS may still request a collection information statement (form 433).
-Individuals can get up to 7 years and active businesses generally get up to two years to pay off their balances, CSEDs permitting.
-Out of business sole-proprietors, may still qualify for up to an 84-month plan.
+If you are an individual who owes $100,000 or less or a business that owes $25,000 or less (up to $100k for out of business sole-proprietors), the IRS may grant you a Streamlined Installment Agreement.
+This plan does not require the verification of financial assets, liabilities, expenses, and income.
+In some cases, the IRS requires financial disclosure if the taxpayer has a balance that’s over $50,000.
+However, if you owe over $100,000, the IRS may likely still request a collection information statement (form 433).
+Individuals can get long payment terms (CSEDs permitting) and active businesses generally get up to two years to pay off their balances, CSEDs permitting.

 Verified Financial Installment Agreements are for individuals or businesses who owe too much tax to qualify for a streamlined agreement.
 In other words, this type of installment agreement requires the disclosure of financials through a collection information statement (form 433).
-It also may apply to individuals who don’t want to set up direct debit or payroll deduction with a debt amount greater than $50,000.
+It also may apply to individuals who owe greater than $100,000.
 There is more effort and generally paperwork involved with this type of agreement.
 You need to provide comprehensive information about your assets, liabilities, income, and expenses to the IRS.

 If the IRS rejects your Installment Agreement, you can appeal.
 You can also appeal if the IRS terminates an existing agreement.
 Here’s a look at that process.